bas-noorlander/LanAPI/README.md

 This repository contains my personal API that i use when creating Tribot scripts.
 Many people have since found it and i get questions about it daily.
 So here i will try to explain some of the features.

 ##### Core
-The core namespace contains various java logic and objects, it is barely related to tribot/runescape.
+The core namespace contains various java logic and objects, it can be used completely independant of Tribot.
 * Pair & Triplets
 * Bag object, a completely generic dynamic storage object
 * JavaFX gui controllers
 * Zip & unzip functions
 * complete JSON library
+* Strategy framework (similar to Node framework)
 * Multifunctional and easy to use Logging with support for multiple outputs
 * Fast generic math functions
 * System traybar notification & icon logic